Why is it called Gleam?

 If your application needs to hold on to some mutable state then it can be held by an actor (which immutably wraps mutable state using recursion) or you can use ETS, the Erlang in-memory key-value database.

-If you are compiling Gleam to JavaScript the gleam_javascript library offers mutable references.
+If you are compiling Gleam to JavaScript the javascript_mutable_reference library offers mutable references.

 Does Gleam have side effects?

 Yes, Gleam is an impure functional language like OCaml or Erlang.
-Impure actions like reading to files and printing to the console is possible without special handling.
+Impure actions like writing to files and printing to the console are possible without special handling.

 We may later introduce an effects system for identifying and tracking any impure code in a Gleam application, though this is still an area of research.